-Calais Jungle: Children have 'nowhere to go'
+Calais Jungle: Unregistered kids in limbo

 "These children have escaped from terrible situations and they've come to Europe with the hopes of having a better life, and yet we are endangering their lives once again," she said.

-French immigration officials have been carrying out the registration process but aid workers have criticized a lack of organization.
+French immigration officials have been carrying out the registration process but aid workers have criticized a lack of organization, saying extremely long lines had prevented many children getting registered since the process began Monday.

 Micallef said that at 1 p.m.
 Wednesday police had turned children away back into The Jungle, saying there was no more space.

 "We were hoping that this morning we could get the children registered but apparently there is no registration for children right now," Micallef said.

-"We're told to leave the children in front of the containers."
+Dorothy Sang, a Save the Children representative at the Calais camp, said it was still not clear Thursday afternoon what those unaccompanied children who had not been registered were supposed to do.

+The UK government has committed to take unaccompanied children from The Jungle who have family ties in Britain, as well as considering the cases of other unaccompanied minors without family connections.
+But that process only got under way in the past week.

 Asked Thursday about reports that migrants, in particular young people, were still sleeping rough in The Jungle, the Calais prefecture's office said these were migrants who had only arrived in the area Wednesday and so were not included in the original resettlement plan.